HONKY TONK FOR JESUS ???

 Here is the TBN big healing tent style Gospel in "I'll Fly Away."

 By the way- You just watched another Hammond B-3 at work.
 It has the sound of soul better than any electronic organ on earth.
-The new electronic instruments in the foreground tell you there is a VERY good reason to keep using the old Hammond antique.
+The new electronic instrument in the foreground tells you there is a VERY good reason to keep using the old Hammond antique.
 It is probably a 1950s era organ.
 Also, please consider this- can you imagine an organist playing Bach's "Jesu, Joy of Man's Desiring" with the body motions of the above performer?
 Stanley Wilder is "good" at what he is doing, but it belongs in a supper club, not on a church house platform.

 "Just a closer walk with Thee" was composed by a Big Band leader exclusively for night club use-- Does it "move" you?